Manscaping History and How To's

 The Ancient Tradition of Manscaping

 The earliest records of proper grooming can be found in the Bible.
 Stories of Samson and ancient law both make it clear that even God wants you to look your best.
 Since then, the styles and trends have been up, down and through every iteration imaginable.
 From the baby-smooth stylings of early monks to the animalistic hairiness of many frontiers, there are few experiments left to consider.
 The evolution has snapped back and forth between embracing unruly burliness and unnaturally bald bodies.
-Men have worn tights and body coverings, braided beards, grown serious mutton chops and eventually embraced a cleaner look.
+Men have worn tights and body coverings, braided beards, grown serious mutton chops, and eventually embraced a cleaner look.
 The one universal lesson we can take from history is that all men of standing, regardless of the times, put deliberate care into their looks.
 The fashions of the past may induce cringes today, but the purpose behind those looks still apply to the modern man.

 The Modern Revival

 It was the climactic culmination of imperialism that led to modern manscaping.
 This sounds dramatic, but WWI introduced armies so large that hair management became a matter of safety and practicality.
 When millions of soldiers are packed like sardines, the risk of lice and hair-borne illnesses are serious issues.
-Conversely, the cold conditions of winter warfare in Europe necessitated that at least some hair remain to keep warm.
+Conversely, the cold conditions of winter warfare in Europe necessitated that at least some hair remains to keep warm.
 This was the birth of the crew cut.
 Although it started as a matter of practicality, it taught us the essence of the clean look that is important today.

 More recently, men of all standing have begun to learn that a clean look applies to much more than the top of our heads and faces.
 As we all hope to be naked in front of another person at some point, we should plan ahead for the event.
 Body grooming has folded into haircuts and facial shaves, and the totality of this care is what we now call manscaping.